 If you get good grades, you can earn cash awards of up to £1,000 a year in addition to your bursary.

 If you are a top academic performer, you could also receive a cash reward of up to £3,000 at the end of your course.

-Lloyds offers you two paid internships as part of this scheme.
+Lloyds Banking Group offers two paid internships as part of this scheme.

-Each internship is ten weeks long.
-You must take one of these in the summer before your final year.
+Each internship is up to ten weeks long.
+You must take one of these in the summer holiday of your first year.

 You will receive a salary of approximately £18,000 pro rata.

 - invaluable work experience